AlanDoesCS/Open-Tomo/README.md

 ## 🧭 Documentation

-Check out the [📖 Open Tomo Wiki](https://github.com/AlanDoesCS/open-tomo/wiki) for more information on the design and organisation of Open-Tomo
+Check out the [📖 Open Tomo Wiki](https://github.com/AlanDoesCS/open-tomo/wiki) for more information on the design and organisation of Open-Tomo.